tobiasbriones/blog/mathswe/legal/cookie-consent/release/cookie-consent-v0-1-0---mathswe-legal-2024-03-29/index.md

 users consent to how the underlying website or web app may use their cookie data.

+## Complying with the GDPR

+Complying with the **General Data Protection Regulation (GDPR)** is often an advanced requirement to allow business operations in some EU countries.
+The work of the new Cookie Consent service helps with the advanced requirement of consent demonstration.

 ## References

 [1] [#11 \| Art.
 4 GDPR – Definitions](https://gdpr-info.eu/art-4-gdpr/).